-As at M arch 31,

-(tabled amounts are expressed in thousands of U.S dollars) 2024 2023

-Cash and cash equivalents \$ 355 \$ 761
+Year ended December : 31, (tabled amounts are expressed in thousands of U.S dollars) 2024 2023 2022 Cash and cash equivalents \$ 366 \$ 292 \$ 459 Total assets 6,215 9,419 15,405 Non-current financial liabilities 15 137 166 Cash dividends declared \$ 0.00 \$ 0.00 \$ 0.00

-Total assets 9,179 13,998

-Non-current financial liabilities 118 145

-Lease liabilities 60 137

-Cash dividends declared \$ 0.00 \$ 0.00

-Gross profit was \$0.7 million in the current period compared to a gross loss of \$nil in the comparative period.
-In the comparative period, the Company was operating in the Puma zone which was classified as an exploration and evaluation asset and all related revenue and production costs were capitalized which accounts for \$nil revenue and cost of sales in the comparative period.
-In Q1 2024, the Company was operating from its mineral properties and therefore recorded sales and cost of sales through the statement of loss and comprehensive loss.
+Gross profit was \$1.97 million in the current period compared to a gross profit of \$1.44 million in 2023 and gross loss of \$476K in 2022.
+In the comparative periods, the Company was operating in the Puma zone which was classified as an exploration and evaluation asset and all related revenue and production costs were capitalized which accounts for minimal revenue and cost of sales in the comparative periods.
+In 2024, the Company was operating from its mineral properties and therefore recorded sales and cost of sales through the statement of loss and comprehensive loss.
+The increased gross profit in the current year was the result of the increase in realized gold price over the comparative period in addition to the lower stripping ratio for the early portion of the Esperanza Extension pit which reduced operating expenses.